e-kwsm/lammps/doc/src/Build_settings.rst

 Workaround for long long integers
 ------------------------------------------------

-If your system or MPI version does not recognize "long long" data types, the following setting will be needed.
-It converts "long long" to a "long" data type, which should be the desired 8-byte integer on those systems:
+If your system or MPI version does not recognize ``long long`` data types, the following setting will be needed.
+It converts ``long long`` to a ``long`` data type, which should be the desired 8-byte integer on those systems:

 **CMake variable**: